kelllyy101/clock_quest/README.md

 We would like to express our gratitude to the following individuals and resources:

-- [Name/Resource](Link): Description of their contribution or assistance.
+- [CodePen](https://codepen.io/search/pens?q=animated+underline): Various CSS styling effects.
-- [Name/Resource](Link): Description of their contribution or assistance.
+- [w3s](https://www.w3schools.com/html/): various HTML elements, such as attritutes, semantics and forms.

-Special thanks to the Clock Quest development team for their dedication and efforts in creating this project.
+Special thanks to Code Institure and my mentor for their dedication and efforts in creating this project.